EchterAlsFake/Porn_Fetch/README.md

 # Data Collection / Privacy

-- No Data collection by default!
+- No data collection by default!

 If you enable the option to allow Sentry to collect errors, then the following is collected

-- Error messages (The full Python Traceback)
+- Error messages (The full Python traceback)
 - Variables and the values in it
 - The lines of code, in which the error happened